 Lambert plays guitars throughout the LP and sings too in "Flies..."

-Tell Me What You See In Me ??
+Tell Me (Tell Me What You See In Me)

-A Strawbs song was covered by a band called Day Of The Phoenix.
 Cy Nicklin (an old friend of Dave Cousins) played sitar on "Tell Me What You See In Me" on the Sandy Denny and the Strawbs Danish sessions.
-In exchange, Dave gave Cy a Strawbs song (maybe the same one) for Day Of Phoenix's first single (no further details - can anyone oblige ?).
+In exchange, Dave gave Cy the song for Day Of Phoenix's first single "Tell Me".
 Cy Nicklin later formed the excellent Culpepper's Orchard, their first LP issued in 1971.
+Thanks to Per Lyngby for the info and scan.

 (Peninsular Records, PEN 001 (cassette))